 Remember our client mentioned above?
-When we first took over their accounts, we had a monthly budget around $2,000.
+When we first took over their accounts, we had a monthly budget of around $2,000.
 Once we could measure the actual advertising cost per procedure as well as forecast their availability, two things happened:

 - They were able to hire additional staff and keep them busy.

 - They were able to make a significant investment in additional equipment, thus expanding their revenue potential.